 2. Inconsistent Discipline

-It’s rarely convenient to address negative behavior, but here’s a parenting secret: the more you’re consistent, the less tantrums, meltdowns, and disobedience you’ll see.
+It’s not fun or easy to address negative behavior, but here’s a parenting secret: the more you’re consistent, the less tantrums, meltdowns, and disobedience you’ll see.

 3. Focusing Too Much On Outward Behavior